LudoNarrative/ClimateChange/README.md

-To run: download zip, cd to the directory, and then run twistd -no web --path=. --port=8000.
+To run: download zip, cd to the directory, and then run

+	twistd -no web --path=. --port=8000

 Open localhost:8000 to see the demo.

+If you don't have Twisted, you can also use:

+	python -m SimpleHTTPServer